Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Serendipitous Searches

 We roughly assume that the average operation time per day is $\dot{t}_{\rm ope} \approx 6\,{\rm hr}\,{\rm day}^{-1}$ for all survey projects except for SiTian.
 The time spent for each visit ${t}_{\rm oth}$ is dependent on the technical performance of specific survey project and different search strategy.
 Because $t_{\rm oth}$ is uncertain, we set it as a constant for each survey project, i.e., $t_{\rm oth} = 15\,{\rm s}$.

 In order to reject the supernova background and other rapid-evolving transients, in \citetalias{zhu2021kilonovaafterglow}, we showed that one can use the unique color evolution of kilonovae and afterglows to identify them among the observed transients.
 We require that the judgement condition for the detection of the kilonova and/or afterglow by a serendipitous search is that ``two different exposure filters have at least two detection epochs".
-It would be $n_{\rm exp} = 1$ for Mephisto and SiTian since these two survey projects can achieve simultaneous imaging in three bands, while $n_{\rm exp} = 2$ for ZTF, WFST, and LSST.
+It would be $n_{\rm exp} = 1$ for Mephisto and SiTian since these two survey projects can achieve simultaneous imaging in three bands,\footnote{{{The optical system of Mephisto consists of a modified Ritchey-Chr\'{e}tien design with three refractive correctors and three cubes for beam splitting so that it can be capable of simultaneously imaging the same patch of sky in three bands (Er et al. 2022, in preparation).
+SiTian is composed of a number of ``units" which is made of three 1-m-class Schmidt telescopes (see Section \ref{sec:sitian} for more details).
+Both of them can achieve simultaneous imaging in three bands.}}} while $n_{\rm exp} = 2$ for ZTF, WFST, and LSST.